 Here’s a more detailed breakdown of the doses for LSZ:

 - Light Dose — 50–100 mcg

 What Does LSZ Feel Like?

 The LSZ experience is similar to all the lysergamide family, including LSD.
-It’s considered a psychological amplifier — which essentially means it inflates the mental state you feel when you start the trip.
+It’s considered a psychological amplifier, which essentially means it inflates your mental state when you start the trip.
 This can be both good and bad, depending on your mindset and the setting you’re in (set and setting).

-Compared to most of the lysergamide class, LSZ has less emphasis on the visual hallucination component and more on the emotional or philosophical side.
+Compared to most of the lysergamide class, LSZ emphasizes less the visual hallucination component and more the emotional or philosophical side.
 This is a very “deep thinking” psychedelic.
 Users often report life-changing realizations after taking this psychedelic, and the tone of the conversation on LSZ is much more philosophical than it is with other psychedelics.

-It works by interacting with the 5-HT2A receptors, which is involved with the suppression of the default mode network (DMN).
+It works by interacting with the 5-HT2A receptors, which are involved with the suppression of the default mode network (DMN).
 This is a common mechanism of action among many psychedelics.

 This compound can also lead to ego-death experiences or ontological shock if used in high doses.